xuetao666/625_Group5/README.md

 Xueting Tao, Jinhao Wang, Yili Wang, Dongyang Zhao

 ## Data source:
-- Data comes from NHANES data, year 1999-2018.
-Since the overall data is big and complicated, we only keep the cleaned version in the github.
+- NHANES data between year 1999-2018 were used in this project.
+Since the overall data is big and complicated, we only kept the cleaned version in the github.
 However, the code used to clean the data was named as Datacleaning.R, under ./Code folder
 - Dataset that were used in the analysis was highed under ./Reference/Codebook for datatable V2.xlsx.

 ## Code Order and explaination: